Fracture Detection in Pediatric Wrist Trauma X-ray Images Using YOLOv8 Algorithm: Experiments

 \subsection{Dataset}

-GRAZPEDWRI-DX \cite{nagy2022pediatric} is a public dataset provided by the Medical University of Graz, which contains 20,327 pediatric wrist trauma X-ray images involving 6,091 patients.
-These images have been collected by several pediatric radiologists at the Department for Pediatric Surgery of the University Hospital Graz between 2008 and 2018, and are annotated in 9 different classes by placing bounding boxes.
+Medical University of Graz provides a public dataset named GRAZPEDWRI-DX \cite{nagy2022pediatric}, which consists of 20,327 X-ray images of wrist trauma in children.
+These images were collected from 6,091 patients between 2008 and 2018 by multiple pediatric radiologists at the Department of Pediatric Surgery of the University Hospital Graz.
+The images are annotated in 9 different classes by placing bounding boxes on them.

-We randomly divide the GRAZPEDWRI-DX dataset into training set, validation set and test set, and the number of images in these three sets are about 70\%, 20\% and 10\% of the original dataset, respectively.
-For the experiments in Section \ref{experiment}, our training set contains 14,204 images (69.88\%), the validation set contains 4,094 images (20.14\%), and the test set contains 2,029 images (9.98\%).
-Readers can find the code for splitting the dataset in our GitHub link, but note that each split is random and not reproducible.
+To perform the experiments shown in Table \ref{yolov8_640} and Table \ref{yolov8_1024}, we divide the GRAZPEDWRI-DX dataset randomly into three sets: training set, validation set, and test set.
+The sizes of these sets are approximately 70\%, 20\%, and 10\% of the original dataset, respectively.
+Specifically, our training set consists of 14,204 images (69.88\%), our validation set consists of 4,094 images (20.14\%), and our test set consists of 2,029 images (9.98\%).
+The code for splitting the dataset can be found on our GitHub.
+We also provide csv files of training, validation and test data on our GitHub, but it should be noted that each split is random and therefore not reproducible.